Afrolumens Project home pageEnslavement

 WANTED, SIX NEGRO FELLOWS, from sixteen to thirty years of age.
 Whoever has such to dispose of, may hear of a purchaser by applying to the Printer.
 (Dunlap and Claypoole's American Daily Advertiser (Philadelphia), 24 December 1778)

 TO BE SOLD, A well grown NEGRO BOY, About 13 Years of Age, to be free when 28 Years old; he has had the Small-Pox and Measles.
 Inquire of the Printer.
-(Independent Gazeteer, 14 September 1782).
+(Independent Gazetteer, 14 September 1782).

 1782 Anonymous Philadelphia slave sale advertisement.

 TO BE SOLD, A likely Negro Wench, OF about 26 years of age, who was brought up in a reputable family, and can be recommended for her sobriety and honesty.
 The price is 95 pounds.
 Inquire of the printer.
-(The Independent Gazeteer, Philadelphia, 18 February 1783)
+(The Independent Gazetteer, Philadelphia, 18 February 1783)

 To be sold for a Term of Years, A LIKELY Negro GIRL about 11 years of age; she is very handy, and has had the small-pox.
 The owner having no use for her is the reason of his parting with her.
 For further information enquire of the Printer.
 (Dunlap's Pennsylvania Packet and General Advertiser, 17 January 1784).